 Date Written: September 2002

-This Paper develops a model of the competition among states in providing corporate law rules.
+This paper develops a model of the competition among states in providing corporate law rules.
 The analysis provides a full characterization of the equilibrium in this market.
 Competition among states is shown to produce optimal rules with respect to issues that do not have a substantial effect on managers' private benefits but not with respect to issues (such as takeover regulation) that substantially affect these private benefits.
-We analyse why a dominant state such as Delaware can emerge, the prices that the dominant state will set and the profits it will make.
-We also analyse the roles played by legal infrastructure, network externalities, and the rules governing incorporations.
+We analyze why a Dominant state such as Delaware can emerge, the prices that the dominant state will set and the profits it will make.
+We also analyze the roles played by legal infrastructure, network externalities, and the rules governing incorporations.
 The results of the model are consistent with, and can explain, existing empirical evidence; they also indicate that the performance of state competition cannot be evaluated on the basis of how incorporation in Delaware in the prevailing market equilibrium affects shareholder wealth.

 Suggested Citation: Suggested Citation